 By: Dr. Andrew Yox, Honors Director

-Three NTCC history students emerged on top in the 2021 Bonnie Spencer competition, for the best student essays in history.
-Essays could have been entered from any history course from any history instructor, full-time or part-time, on campus or off, such as with embedded dual history classes.
+Three NTCC history students emerged on top in the 2023 Bonnie Spencer competition, for the best student essays in history, outside of the honors seminars.
+Essays could have been entered from any other history course from any history instructor, full-time or part-time, on campus or off, such as with embedded dual history classes.

 The contest honors the student founder of the college’s first history club in 2002.
 Bonnie Spencer subsequently helped transition the efforts of the NTCC Webb Society and Honors Northeast toward feature-length films.
 She has also raised and donated funds for activities in history at NTCC.

-Title V Phi Theta Kappa/Honors Coordinator, Andrea Reyes, adjudicated the contest.
+Phi Theta Kappa-Honors Mentor, Melody Mott, adjudicated the contest.
 History and English department faculty served as judges.

-History at NTCC offers courses in American, Texas, and World Civilization.
-Starting this fall, students will have the additional option of taking African-American History as a U.S. History survey option.
-The college’s Walter Prescott Webb Society, linked both to Honors Northeast and to the study of Texas history, recently won a Webb Chapter Award on the state level, for its film on Bo Pilgrim.
-Since 2008, students at NTCC have presented works of history nationally, regionally, and locally.
-Each year since 2015, NTCC students have published essays in the state’s collegiate journal for Texas History, Touchstone.
+History at NTCC offers courses in American, African-American, Mexican-American Texas, and World Civilization.
+The college’s Walter Prescott Webb Society, linked both to Honors Northeastand to the study of Texas history, recently won a Caldwell Award on the state level, for its film work on the story of the Texas Suffragettes.
+Each year since 2008, students at NTCC have presented works of history nationally, regionally, and locally.
+Since 2010, as noted on the Wall of Honor in the Honors Northeast website, NTCC history students have published twenty-seven essays in refereed journals.